 Why Resilience Now?
 The Center’s Statement on Racial and Systemic Inequality

-The mission of the Lee Kum Sheung Center for Health and Happiness is to build a rigorous and interdisciplinary science of positive health and well-being, and translate the science to influence practice and policy.
+The mission of the Lee Kum Sheung Center for Health and Happiness is to build a rigorous and interdisciplinary science of positive health, happiness, and well-being with a focus on health equity, and to translate the science to influence practice and policy.

 Interested in working at the Center for Health and Happiness?
 We are currently seeking applications for a Research Scientist with expertise in the science of positive health and well-being.
 Scholars engaged in applied research are especially encouraged to apply.

 Join the Network for Emotional Wellbeing (NEW) Brain Aging Center for their upcoming virtual workshop, Wednesday, December 15.
 The program will provide attendees with an introduction to the principles and applications of neuroimaging techniques for the study of brain aging.